confio/tgrade-docs/developer/02-smart-contracts/04-compile-contract.md

 RUSTFLAGS='-C link-arg=-s' cargo wasm
 ```

-This produces a file about 162kB.
+This produces a file around 160kB.
 We use this and another optimizer in the next [last section](#optimized-compilation)
 to produce the final product uploaded to the blockchain.
 You don't need to worry about running this yourself (unless you
 are curious), but you should have an idea of the final size of your contract this way.